 Sidewalk Stumbles: Parking space for motorbikes in Vietnam is at a premium and some pavements have become de facto parking lots.
 Sometimes this means that pedestrians have no option but to share the road with traffic.
 In this case, be on high alert.

 Here are some tips (I call it the 5-step program) for crossing the streets in Vietnam:

 - Observe and wait for the right moment.
-With one eye on the traffic, keep another in your surroundings.
-When you see a group of nearby locals take their first step, it would probably the moment you take off.
+With one eye on the traffic, keep another on your surroundings.
+When you see a group of nearby locals take their first step, it would probably be the moment you take off.
 Take a few minutes to watch how Vietnamese people do it.

 - Having said that, it would be wise to cross the road in groups.
 There’s always safety in numbers.
 Following a group of locals would at least increase your chances to be seen.

 - Keep your pace steady.
 No need to run, and definitely don’t jump out like a deer on a highway (Obviously, it would surprise the oncoming drivers and make things worse).
 Walk slowly, the drivers would anticipate your position and adjust their drive paths accordingly.

 - It is even more dangerous if you stop, walk backward, or scream in horror in the middle of the road – no riders will be expecting that.
 Be cool, calm, and collected, and leave your prima donna inner self at home.

 - I find it pretty useful for me to do a “parting the red sea” pose (holding both arms up by the side of the body) when I cross the roads.
 Maybe it helps to make the drivers notice me, or it just helps me to put myself in a “Zen” mode and keep my pace.
 Anyway, it works like a charm every time!